xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WORKBOOK.MOVE**?(name\_array, dest\_book, position\_num)

-Name\_array    is the name of a sheet or an array of names of sheets in the active workbook that you want to move.
+Name\_array&nbsp;&nbsp;&nbsp;&nbsp;is the name of a sheet or an array of names of sheets in the active workbook that you want to move.

-Dest\_book    is the name of the workbook to which you want to move name\_array.
+Dest\_book&nbsp;&nbsp;&nbsp;&nbsp;is the name of the workbook to which you want to move name\_array.
 If dest\_book is omitted, WORKBOOK.MOVE moves the sheet out of the workbook and puts it in a new separate workbook.
 If dest\_book is the same as the current book, then the sheet is moved within the workbook.

-Position\_num    is a number that specifies the target position for the sheet within dest\_book.
+Position\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies the target position for the sheet within dest\_book.
 The first position is 1.

   - > If position\_num is specified, Microsoft Excel inserts the sheet
     > at the specified position in the workbook.